Some isolation and stability results for Einstein manifolds: Preliminaries

-Similarly to the K\"{a}hler case, it is possible to define an analogous of the Weyl tensor wehn considering a Sasakian manifold; this counterpart of the Weyl tensor is known as \emph{contact Bochner tensor}. \begin{defi}[Contact Bochner tensor] Let $(M,\phi,\xi,\eta,g)$ be a Sasaki manifold of dimension $n=2m+1\geq 5$, then the \emph{contact Bochner tensor} is the $(0,4)$-tensor whose components, with respect to a local orthonormal frame, are
+and hence \eqref{estimate mathcal B}.
+Similarly to the K\"{a}hler case, it is possible to define an analogue of the Weyl tensor when considering a Sasakian manifold; this counterpart of the Weyl tensor is known as \emph{contact Bochner tensor}. \begin{defi}[Contact Bochner tensor] Let $(M,\phi,\xi,\eta,g)$ be a Sasaki manifold of dimension $n=2m+1\geq 5$, then the \emph{contact Bochner tensor} is the $(0,4)$-tensor whose components, with respect to a local orthonormal frame, are

 where $k=\frac{S+n-1}{n+1}$. \end{defi} Analogously to the Bochner tensor, the contact Bochner tensor satisfies some symmetries, more precisely: